Evaluating Competitiveness in UEFA's New Champions League Format: Abstract

 \section{Abstract}

-Recently, UEFA changed the group stage of its international soccer competitions to an incomplete round robin tournament.
+{Recently, UEFA changed the group stage of its international soccer competitions to an incomplete round robin tournament.
 Previously, teams were divided into groups, each playing a double round robin tournament with a resulting ranking table.
 In contrast, the new format has all teams competing in one league, producing a single ranking.
-We investigate the effect of the new format on the expected number of noncompetitive matches in the UEFA Champions League.
-A match is noncompetitive if the prize of one or both opponents is fixed regardless of the match outcome, or if there exists an opportunity for collusion.
-We show that the incomplete round robin format results in more competitive matches compared to the old group format.
+We investigate the effect of the new format on the number of competitive matches in the UEFA Champions League.
+A match is non-competitive if the prize for at least one opponent does not depend on the match outcome, or if there exists an opportunity for both opponents to collude; otherwise, we call a match competitive.
+Using Monte Carlo simulations, we show that the new format results in more competitive matches than the old format.}